 With weddings come rules.
-But, "as the etiquette of weddings changes with modern society a few of the steadfast rules for wedding guests are changing as well," says Amy Nichols, owner of Amy Nichols Special Events and co-founder of The Poppy Group.
+But, "as the wedding guest etiquette changes with modern society a few of the steadfast rules for wedding guests are changing as well," says Amy Nichols, owner of Amy Nichols Special Events and cofounder of the Poppy Group.
 And with that in mind, here are seven wedding guest rules you totally can and should break.
 The couple may even thank you.

 1. Bringing a Gift to the Wedding

 According Jaclyn Fisher, owner of Philadelphia-based Two Little Birds Planning, many couples actually prefer guests not bring a physical gift to their wedding, and would rather you ship their presents directly to their homes, before or even after the big day.
 "It's one less thing that guests need to bring, and one less thing that couples need to pack up at the end of the reception," Fisher explains.